Macrometacorp/docs/docs/cep/tutorials/filtering-data.md

     Select the `deviceID` and `temp` attributes can be selected without any changes.
 The query updated with the `select` clause now looks as follows.

     ```sql
-    select deviceID, ifThenElse(roomNo is null, "UNKNOWN", str:trim(roomNo)) as roomNo, temp
+    SELECT deviceID, ifThenElse(roomNo is null, "UNKNOWN", str:trim(roomNo)) AS roomNo, temp
     ```

- 4. Insert the results into an output stream as follows.
+ 4. Insert the results into an output stream as follows. `insert into CleansedDataStream`.

-    `insert into CleansedDataStream`

 The completed query now looks as follows.

     ```sql
     @info(name = 'AddingMissingValues')
+    INSERT INTO CleansedDataStream
+    SELECT ifThenElse(roomNo is null, "UNKNOWN", str:trim(roomNo)) as roomNo, temp
+    FROM FilteredResultsStream;
+    ```
+6. The complete stream worker looks as follows.

+    ```sql
+    @App:name("TemperatureApp3")
+    @App:description("")
+    @App:qlVersion("2")

+    /*

+    Part 1: The  'Southern wing room range filter' query will filter values using a regular expression.
+In this case, any roomNo starting with 'SOU' with some random characters plus a 'B' plus some random character will match the pattern, and the object that matches that expression will be sent to 'FilteredResultsStream'

+    Part 2: The query 'CleaningData' eliminates the deviceID property and any unnecessary white spaces

+    */

+    CREATE STREAM InputTempStream (deviceID long, roomNo string, temp double);

+    CREATE SINK FilteredResultsStream WITH (type='stream', stream='FilteredResultsStream', map.type='json') (deviceID long, roomNo string, temp double);

+    CREATE SINK CleansedDataStream WITH (type='stream', stream='CleansedDataStream', map.type='json') (roomNo string, temp double);

+    @info(name = 'Southern wing room range filter')
+    INSERT INTO FilteredResultsStream
+    SELECT deviceID, roomNo, temp
+    FROM InputTempStream[regex:matches('SOU(.*)B(.*)', roomNo)];

+    @info(name = 'AddingMissingValues')
-    insert into CleansedDataStream
+    INSERT INTO CleansedDataStream
-    select deviceID, ifThenElse(roomNo is null, "UNKNOWN", str:trim(roomNo)) as roomNo, temp
+    SELECT ifThenElse(roomNo is null, "UNKNOWN", str:trim(roomNo)) as roomNo, temp
-    from FilteredResultsStream;
+    FROM FilteredResultsStream;
     ```

  5. Save the stream application.